Monaghan Mill: Mill village

 As president of Monaghan, Thomas Parker strove to make the mill a model of paternalistic management.
 Parker provided a community medical clinic and hired one of the best doctors in the area, as well as a nurse, to staff it.
 Parker also provided an elementary school, a playground, and a YMCA.
 The YMCA building alone cost $18,000 (easily ten times that much a century later) and was the first located in a southern mill town.
 As a director of the YMCA, Parker hired an unusually gifted young man, Lawrence Peter "Pete" Hollis, who eventually became a nationally recognized educator.

-As early as 1904 Monaghan had its own baseball team; and in 1907, Monaghan joined the newly formed Greenville Cotton Mill Base Ball League.
+As early as 1904 Monaghan had its own baseball team; and in 1907, Monaghan joined the newly formed Greenville Cotton Mill Baseball League.
 The Monaghan team provided both recreation and entertainment for workers, and the sense of pride that accompanied identification with a successful sports team increased worker loyalty.

 As was typical in the southern textile industry, the Monaghan Mill and its mill village were largely self-sufficient.
 The mill had its own well, generated its own electricity, and had its own waste disposal collection.
 The company store sold most goods workers required.
 There was even a mill church, shared by Baptists and Methodists until those denominations built their own buildings.
-During the 1920s and '30s, mill president Thomas Marchant continued the paternalistic management of his predecessors, loaning money to mill workers for causes he deemed worthy and sponsoring social activities such as picnics and festivities on holidays like the Fourth of July.
+During the 1920s and 1930s, mill president Thomas Marchant continued the paternalistic management of his predecessors, loaning money to mill workers for causes he deemed worthy and sponsoring social activities such as picnics and festivities on holidays like the Fourth of July.

 Monaghan built two kindergartens and an elementary school.
 Because Greenville High School was overcrowded, charged tuition, and provided no transportation, mill executives lobbied for the creation of a new school district and offered to pay for the school themselves.
 Despite opposition and a suit that took the issue to the South Carolina Supreme Court, the Parker School District was created by the South Carolina legislature, and Parker High School opened in 1923.
 Pete Hollis organized the new district and became superintendent.